 Repetitions and continuity in calls

-- echo cancellation, noise cancellation software
+- noise cancelling software

 Unnecessary repetitions…repetitions…repetitions are disturbing and break the continuity of the call.
 When people have a discussion while they are physically close to each other, you hardly experience repetitions.
 But nowadays due to Covid-19 and social distancing many interactions happen via phone/video calls.
 In these calls repetitions are very common and they break continuity and significantly reduce the quality and efficiency of the calls.
 In this post we will cover the common causes for repetitions during phone calls and possible remedies.